Nightmares and Other Sleep Problems in Children

 - Make sure all doors and windows are locked so your child can't leave the house.
 Put a gate at the top of stairs.

-- Put a ringing alarm on your child's door that will alert you when he or she leaves the bedroom.
+- Put a ringing alarm on your child's door that will alert you when they leave the bedroom.

-- As with night terrors, you may be able to prevent sleepwalking by waking your child 15 to 30 minutes before sleepwalking usually occurs.
-Then encourage your child to go back to sleep.
+- Try waking your child 15 to 30 minutes before sleepwalking usually occurs.

 Author: Healthwise Staff